Samorodowv/naiveslam/README.md

 # naiveslam
-simple slam implementetion for rostselmash job interview With my gratitude to geohot and new-terra team
+simple slam implementetion for rostselmash job interview With my gratitude to geohot and old new-terra team
 ###############################################################################

 INSTALL: requirements: ubuntu 18.04 or similar, python3